GuilhermeStracini/POC-dotnet-Dijkstra/README.md

 ## Proofs

-### Sample 1 - Edges are bi-directional
+### Sample 1 - SimpleNode - Edges are bi-directional

 In this sample, the direction of the edge is bi-directional.
-It means that connecting the A to B node, is the same than B to A.
+It means that connecting A to B node, is the same than B to A.

 ![Sample #1](https://raw.githubusercontent.com/guibranco/POC-Dijkstra/master/Samples/sample1.jpg)
 ![Sample #1 Detailed](https://raw.githubusercontent.com/guibranco/POC-Dijkstra/master/Samples/sample1Detailed.jpg)